thomaschriskelly/new-mac-setup/README.md

-# new-mac-setup
-new mac setup instructions
+# new mac setup instructions

 1. install chrome and firefox
 2. install ublock